Home-based Alcohol Detox

 - Day 3: 6 bottles in total over the course of the day

 - Day 4: 4 bottles in total over the course of the day

 - Day 5: 2 bottles in total over the course of the day

 - Day 6: 0 bottles in total

 As seen above, the safest and most effective way to detox from home is to slowly reduce the amount of alcohol consumed over a period of time.
 This can help to prevent more intense withdrawal symptoms and decrease the chances of relapse.

 What are the benefits of detoxing from alcohol at home?

 1. More affordable

-While an inpatient rehabilitation programme can cost between £4,000-£10,000, a professionally managed at-home detox treatment may range from £1,000-£2,000.
+While a local inpatient rehabilitation programme can cost between £4,000-£10,000, a professionally managed at-home detox treatment may range from £1,000-£2,000.
 This makes it a more affordable option for people who may not necessarily be able to afford the more expensive treatment.